IMLS/estimating-wifi/imls-windows-installer/README.md

 ### Run the Installer
 - Right click on SessionCounterInstall.exe and click "Run as Administrator"
-- Follow the instructions
+- Follow the instructions to install Wireshark
-- Note: the WiresharkPortable app cannot be placed in any Program Files directories
+- For npcap, check all three options
+	- Restrict Npcap driver's access to Administrator only
+	- Support raw 802.11 traffic (and monitor mode) for wireless adapters
+	- Install Npcap in WinPcap API-compatible mode

 ### Check to Ensure Session-Counter is Running
 - Ctrl + Alt + Delete to open the Task Manager